MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-windows-10-applications.md

 Before starting, make sure the MobileFirst Server is running.
 If using a locally installed server: From a **Command-line** window, navigate to the server's **scripts** folder and run the command: `./start.sh` in Mac and Linux or  `start.cmd` in Windows.

+### Creating an application
+Create a Windows 8.1 Universal project using Visual Studio 2013/2015 or use an existing project.

 ### Creating and registering the application

-1. Create a Windows 8.1 Universal project using Visual Studio 2013/2015 or use an existing project.

-2. Open the **Command-line** and navigate to the root of the Visual Studio project.
+1. Open the **Command-line** and navigate to the root of the Visual Studio project.

-3. Run the command:
+2. Run the command:

     ```bash
     mfpdev app register